TinkerStorm/channel-backup/README.md

 ## Usage

 The `cache.json` file that contains message IDs of all messages sent in the previous sequence (local updated).
-For any data structure files (including `yml` and `json`) are following the structural pattern of [WebhookMessageOptions (discord.js)](https://discord.js.org/#/docs/main/stable/typedef/WebhookMessageOptions).
+For any data structure files (including `yml` and `json`) are following the structural pattern of [WebhookMessageOptions (discord.js)](https://discord.js.org/#/docs/main/stable/typedef/WebhookMessageOptions). `cache.json` is both fetched and dumped wherever the `{directory}` was set to.

 ```
 Usage